 Online purchasing has not increased at a pace that equalizes the lack of in-store shoppers

-With some European retailers getting ready to open, and US retailers looking to hit the ground running once various bans are lifted, we have three recommendations for opening effectively, while carefully managing traffic and the safety of your customer.
+With some European retailers open opening, and US retailers managing new policies, we have three recommendations for driving traffic, while carefully managing footfall, capacity, and the customer safety.

 1. Meet me at the curb

 Retail leaders like Best Buy are testing out new models to work within the confines of social distancing, while still providing an excellent customer experience and managing foot traffic.

-In March, Best Buy embraced curbside service for all of its stores.
+In March 2020, Best Buy introduced curbside service for all of its stores.
 The effort was designed to protect both employees and consumers, while keeping revenue flowing.
 The solution allows consumers to shop online, and pick up at the store location without ever having to leave their cars.
 The appeal is multi-fold as consumers like the convenience, while retailers appreciate the reduced shipping and packaging requirements, and both appreciate the built-in distance.
-After the success with this model, stores are considering ways to approach contactless pickup as well.

 2. Manage crowd size

-Home Depot announced limits on the number of customers that can be in-store at a single time.
-They’re also closing early to ensure sufficient time for restocking and enhanced sanitization.
+Similarly, Home Depot announced limits on the number of customers that can be in-store at a given time.
+They're also closing early to ensure sufficient time for restocking and enhanced sanitization.

-This past weekend, Walmart announced that they would be proactively deploying footfall management strategies, throttling the number of shoppers entering the store.
-After reviewing footfall data, they determined that the right solution was allowing five customers per each 1,000 square feet.
-They have also embraced other solutions for crowd management, including one way in-aisle traffic to avoid people running into one another, and requesting that people shop alone rather than bringing families.
+Early in the pandemic, Walmart announced that they would be proactively deploying footfall management strategies, throttling the number of shoppers entering the store.
+After reviewing footfall data, they determined that the right solution was allowing five customers per each 1,000 square feet of floor space.
+They have also embraced other solutions for crowd management, including one way in-aisle foot traffic to avoid people running into one another, and requesting that people shop alone rather than bringing families.
 Costco has taken a similar route.

 And my local Whole Foods is allowing 10 shoppers in at a time using a guard and a people counter, only allowing new shoppers in as one exits.
 Who would expect a supermarket to employ the same footfall management strategy as a nightclub?

 3. Offer pre-arranged appointments

-Retailers looking for solutions to manage footfall are busily evaluating appointment scheduling solutions or planning how to best leverage their current solutions.
+Retailers looking for footfall management solutions are busily evaluating appointment scheduling and planning how to best leverage their current solutions.
 Innovative stores can offer customers the ability to sign up online for 15 or 30-minute slots to check into the store, take care of business, and leave.
 Pre-arranged time slots eliminate the need to queue outside the store into dangerous parking areas, or stand in the pouring rain.

 In the near term, bookstores are combining scheduled appointments with curbside pickup for a pre-arranged pickup time.
 That way, a bag can be left with a customer’s purchase in front of the store with no need for human interaction.

-For some retailers, particularly beauty brands, remote appointments are being leveraged to provide personalized experiences and the ability to purchase online until the stores are open.
-Because shopping is somewhat emotional, consumers still want the one-to-one personalized experience.
-If you’ve deployed an appointment scheduling solution, see if your provider offers video appointments for the intimacy of an in-person meeting combined with the safety of a remote one.
-PRO TIP: The most secure video solutions don’t require integrations with an outside vendor.
+For some retailers, particularly beauty brands, remote appointments are being leveraged to provide personalized experiences and the ability to purchase online until retail stores reopen.
+Because shopping is emotional, consumers still want the one-to-one personalized experience.
+If you've deployed an appointment scheduling solution, see if your provider offers video appointments for the intimacy of an in-person meeting combined with the safety of a remote one.